Apples, cinnamon, brown sugar, butter, and oats?

-This apple crisp recipe comes from my friend Sue Jackson of Littleton, Mass.
+This apple crisp recipe comes from my friend Sue Jackson of Littleton, Massachusetts.
 She introduced it to me years ago and it has since become a favorite.

-One of the reasons I love this apple crisp recipe is how easy it is to make.
-It’s as no-fuss as you can get.
+One of the reasons I love this recipe is how easy it is to make.
+It's as no-fuss as you can get.

 Just like a slice of apple pie makes the best breakfast, so does this apple crisp!
 Make extra for leftovers, and serve a spoonful on top of a bowl of yogurt.

 Do you have a favorite way of preparing apple crisp?
 If so, please let us know about it in the comments.

 Have apples?
 Check out more of our apple dessert recipes:

 - 7 tart apples, peeled, cored and sliced

 - 1/2 teaspoon vanilla

 - 1/2 teaspoon ground cinnamon

 In a mixing bowl, combine apples, lemon juice, and vanilla: